In a comment on the matter of atheists needing faith, Edward Silha gives one of the better responses with the following points:

 The original post on which Edward was commenting was headed: It Takes More Faith to Be an Atheist Than to Believe in God?
 A similar remark is often used by theists to point out our ‘faith’ in science.
 It’s a false equivalence.
 One requires ‘faith’ in religion to overcome lack of evidence, but I suggest most supporters of science learn to have ‘trust’ in it from the evidence of its utility, and as such ‘believe’ that science is useful.
-Though one could have faith in science or anything if one was so minded.
+Though one could have faith in science or anything if one was so minded, that would not be the typical position of atheists.
 Similarly one could have ‘faith’ in one’s atheistic position, but I would suggest that those of us that call ourselves atheists trust the lack of positive evidence in the wake of millennia of religious claims to be good enough have learned to ‘trust’ our disbelief in gods.

 Atheism doesn’t require 100% certainty – and indeed, taking up Edward’s point, probabilities aren’t appropriate when one has zero data.

 In such cases it’s difficult to distinguish between the degrees of disbelief.
 Philosophically, epistemically, we have no knowledge and ought to say “don’t know”, but psychologically and sociologically that translates into “no evidence” and “it might as well not exist”.
 And atheism better describes that than does agnosticism.